Tough Guys Don't Dance (film): Critical reception

 Some will find Tough Guys Don't Dance ludicrous; others will complain that it lacks big studio movie flash.
 True—but why mourn the absence of an expertise mostly made to distract audiences from the emptiness of the story they're being told?
 Whatever else you can say about this film, it's alive with ideas and a rich, strange view of the world.
 Even at its most awkward moments, Mailer's brilliance shines out of nearly every scene...He almost revives the soul, as well as the surface, of film noir, making it again a dark, lucid mirror of society's corruptions, wicked hypocrisies and evil glamour.

 Dave Kehr of the Chicago Tribune called the film true camp which can't be created self-consciously, observing that "Mailer begins from a position of personal involvement and at least partial sincerity, which makes the movie's ascent into sheer outrageousness seem more delirious, more dangerous and finally more entertaining.
 It isn't a good film (it doesn't want to be one), but it is a weird and funny evening at the movies".
 Vincent Canby of The New York Times said that the film was "not the high point of the Mailer career, but it's a small, entertaining part of it".

 The scene in which Tim discovers his wife Patty Lareine (Debra Sandlund) is having an affair has become famous due to its melodramatic line delivery and repetition of the phrase "Oh man, oh god!"
 Channel 4 Film said "The overkill is strangely compelling and Mailer's disregard for taste and convention ensure his film is a massive but spectacular and unmissable folly".

+Home media

-The film apparently got enough of a following for Metro-Goldwyn-Mayer, which owns much of Cannon's film library, to release the film in an anamorphic widescreen edition on DVD on September 16, 2003.
+Metro-Goldwyn-Mayer, which owns much of Cannon's film library, released the film in an anamorphic widescreen edition on DVD on September 16, 2003.
 The disc contained an interview with Norman Mailer, a tour of Provincetown and the film's trailer.
 In August 2021 the film was released on Blu-ray by cult film label Vinegar Syndrome.